 The first method of shipping your goods is through air shipment.
 It is advantageous if you need products to be shipped to you in a short time, if the products are of low volume, low weight and are of value, and of your order is small.
 There are a lot of air shipping service providers that you can choose from like DHL, TNT, UPS, and FEDEX.

 The second method is the Ocean or Maritime Shipping which advisable if you're shipping large volumes of goods.
-But it takes time, at least several weeks, to reach the port of destination. also has additional costs like customs clearance and inland distribution to your warehouse.
+But it takes time, at least several weeks, to reach the port of destination.
+Shipping from China to USAalso has additional costs like customs clearance and inland distribution to your warehouse.
 Then there are the documents that you have to process in the port of origin and destination.

 Though you can spare yourself the hassle of preparing the paperwork's by hiring a third party logistics service provider with customs broker capabilities and extensive experience with the port of origin and destination that you are working with.